 Structural movement

 Repair category 1

+Notes Evidence of more than typical structural movement was noted to the front bay window and distorting the window frames adjacent.
+Cracking noted to walls internally and externally.

+Runs noted to internal floors.

-Notes There is evidence of settlement in the building noted.
-This is not inconsistent with a property of this age and type and is considered longstanding.
+There is evidence of settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.

 Dampness, rot and infestation

 Repair category 1

 Notes There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.
+There is evidence of past timber repairs having been carried out.
+It is understood that this has been treated under guarantee.
+This should be transferred.